jjgomera/iapws/README.rst

 * h, Specific enthalpy, kJ/kg
 * s, Specific entropy, kJ/kg·K
 * x, Quality, [-]
-* l, Opcional parameter to light wavelength for Refractive index, mm
+* l, Optional parameter to light wavelength for Refractive index, mm

 rho and v are equivalent, only one can be defined Definitions options: